 Violins reached towards the climax of The Four Seasons when Danny's door bell chimed rousing him from his memories.
 He noted that it was a little after three thirty and wondered who on Earth could be calling at this hour.
 Probably another poor soul in need of a late night drink.
 He wanted to ignore the caller but decided to go down to answer the door.

 A total stranger stood in the porch, doing his best to shelter from the falling snow.
-“Mr. Chambers?
+“Mr. Finn?
 Can I come in please?” asked the man as he shook snowdrops from his dark hair.
 Danny looked the man up and down.
 He seemed to be quite calm and other than his rather pale skin appeared to be unremarkable.
 “Who are you?
 What do you want?”
 Danny asked.
 “I'm so sorry” replied the stranger.
 “I realise how late it is but I need to talk with you urgently.
 It's about Ann and it can't wait”

 “Come in then.
 If you must.”
 Mumbled Danny, feeling unsteady from the alcohol.
 He led the man up to the living room and after they were both seated across from each other he asked what was so urgent that it couldn't wait 'til morning.

 “Ann sent me to talk with you, to help you, to guide you.” replied the stranger.
 An incredulous Danny was incensed and shouted at the man to get out of the house.
 “Leave me alone you bastard!
 That's impossible.
 My wife's been dead for a year!
 Get out, Get out, Get out.” roared Danny as he struggled to his feet.